NiklasKaulfers/MultiThreading/README.md

 5 -> has a class in a seperate file as ActionListener<br>
 6 -> has an ActionListener which uses a static class

-they all kind of work the same, however due to weird implementation Timer 6 and Timer 5 dont properly display when they re not started yet and just show 00:00.
+they all kind of work the same, just change in that way. the code is slightly spaghetti'ish.